 There is guilt you impose on yourself and there is guilt that others try to impose on you.
 Guilt is the great manipulator.
 Appealing to someone's sense of guilt is a favored technique of social influence.
 For example, few of us can resist a direct guilty appeal, such as when your aging mother calls to tell you, "You don't have to drive me to the doctor's office.
 It's only two or three buses.
 So what if it's freezing outside?
 If I bundle up perhaps I won't come down with pneumonia.
 If it kills me, at least you won't have to worry about me any longer."
 Or perhaps it's your son who's learned to push your guilt buttons by saying, "If you earned more money, then I could go to the college of my choice.
 It's all your fault I can’t get the education I want.”
 Or maybe it's your daughter who says, "Daddy, everyone else takes horseback riding lessons.
 Why can't I?"

 Then there are the ways in which married partners use guilt to manipulate each other.
 One favorite technique is the familiar, "How could you hurt me like this?"
 Or the equally familiar, "If you really cared about me, you wouldn't be acting this way."
-Then there's the ever popular, "If you want me to be miserable, just keep doing what you're doing."
-And let's not forget the tried and true, "How come you can't be like _______?"
+Then there's the ever-popular, "If you want me to be miserable, just keep doing what you're doing."
+And let's not forget the tried and true, "How come you can't be like _____?"

 Keep in mind a fundamental principle of cognitive control: No one can make you feel any emotion.
 No one can make you feel angry, depressed, annoyed, guilty, or whatever.
-Other people may do things which are upsetting, annoying, irritating or aggravating.
+Other people may do things that are upsetting, annoying, irritating or aggravating.
 Your son may forget to walk the dog when he returns from school.
 Your spouse may fall asleep when you're suddenly feeling amorous.
 Your mother or father may scold you for not calling frequently enough.
 Or your kitchen contractor may decide that the month of February is really meant to be spent playing golf in Florida rather than finishing your cabinets.
 But it’s a matter of how you respond to these upsetting events that determine your emotional reactions.

 Emotions are internal private mental events.
 No one can get inside your head to control your feelings.
 No one can push your buttons unless you turn this control over to them.
 How you feel about your life experiences is a matter of how you interpret them, not the events themselves.
 When you allow troubling events to trouble you more by thinking more troubling thoughts, you're likely to be burdened with troubling emotions.
 But when you rethink your response to events, you learn to control your emotional reactions and regulate how you deal with upsetting events.